-Quakers have a generous pension scheme where we contribute 8% of your salary and you contribute 3%.
-You can increase your contributions should you wish and to pay your contributions via salary sacrifice.
+Quakers have a generous pension scheme where we contribute 8% of your salary and you contribute 3% of your salary.
+You have the option to increase your contributions should you wish and to pay your contributions via salary sacrifice.

 Sick pay scheme